adsarwate/adsarwate.github.io/_projects/funding.md

 ---
 layout: page
-title: grants and financial support (thanks!)
+title: grants and financial support
 description: some of my research has been supported by various grants
 img: assets/img/thinking_face.png
 importance: 1